abdifatahdev/Sudoku-solver/README.md

 <!-- Sudoku Solver Backtracking Visualization -->

-The idea of this project came when I was trying to learn how "Backtracking Algorithm" work.
+The idea of this project came when I was trying to learn how the "Backtracking Algorithm" works.

 ## Preview